-Next-gen graphics card fever has gripped the internet hard over the last couple of months, with rumours flying this way and that about the upcoming Nvidia Ampere GPUs and the ray-tracing-capable AMD Navi cards.
-But the latest GPU gossip doing the rounds isn’t anything to do with Nvidia’s RTX 3000 series.
+Next-gen graphics card fever has gripped the internet hard over the last couple of months, with rumours flying this way and that about the upcoming Nvidia Ampere GPUs and the ray-tracing-capable Big Navi cards.
+But the latest GPU gossip doing the rounds isn’t anything to do with Nvidia’s RTX 3000 series or the hotly rumoured RTX 3080 and RTX 3090.
 Oh no. Instead, it would seem Nvidia are preparing yet another variant of their entry level GTX 1650 graphics card called the GTX 1650 Ultra according to a new product listing from a Chinese graphics card vendor.
 The real kicker of this story, though?
 Its GPU is apparently based on the same one that currently resides in the RTX 2070.

 For the record, Nvidia currently has three different variants of the GTX 1650.
 There’s the original GTX 1650 with 4GB of GDDR5 memory, a newer version with 4GB of faster GDDR6 memory, and the GTX 1650 Super, which also has 4GB of GDDR6 memory.